ULTIMATE PARTNER VISA CHECKLIST

 Do contact Visa Crew if you do not find the answer to your query, Click HERE

-When you are submitting a partner visa application you basically need to evidence the 'Four Pillars' of a relationship.
-This term reflects the key essentials or factors that are written into legislation that the Department of Home Affairs must consider when deciding your onshore or offshore The Four Pillars of a relationship can be summarised into these sections which should be evidenced with multiple forms, statements and other vital documents;:
+When submitting a partner visa application initially you need to evidence the 'Four Pillars' of a relationship.
+This term reflects the key essentials or factors that are written into legislation that the Department of Home Affairs must consider when deciding your onshore or offshore partner visa.
+The Four Pillars of a relationship can be summarised into these sections which should be evidenced with multiple forms, statements and other vital documents;:

 Financial Aspects Of the Relationship